 Up until recently, I have been too lazy to make my own simple syrup.
 It is LITERALLY the easiest thing to make.
 I used to buy bottles of it that would go from clear to cloudy because it took me so long to use it up.
 I often use agave (half the amount of simple syrup that’s called for) because it’s easy and dissolves quickly.
 However, once I started making my own syrups, I’m on a roll!
 I recently made a mojito bar for a party with three options.
 The ginger syrup is spicy and delicious, the simple is just 1:1 (sugar:water) over heat, and the blackberry is something I still need to perfect.
 It was very thick.

 These bottles and speed pour spouts are from Crew Bottle Company.
-(Full disclosure, if you use that link, you will get 15% off your purchase.)
+(Use the code COCKTAILS-AWAY for 10% off your purchase.)
 They are perfect for making and storing your own syrups.
 And, maybe best of all, they are dishwasher safe.
 A huge thanks to Crew for sending me a set to try out!
 I can honestly say that if they hadn’t sent them, I would have bought my own.
 I plan to buy the larger bottles soon for some at-home cocktail projects I have coming up.

 - 0.5 pound ginger root